stepheneasleywalsh/FirstProject/README.md

 ## This is to make a smaller title

-If you type something you can add italics with stars for example *this message*
+If you type something you can add italics with stars for example *this message* If you want something in bold just use double starts like this **hello**